jaymanmt/PMT/README.md

 #### Testing

-Manual Testing was conducted and the documentation can be found [here]().
+Manual Testing was conducted and the documentation can be found [on github](https://github.com/jaymanmt/PMT) in a pdf file.

 #### UI/UX - 5layers